 The vicar can be contacted by telephoning 07715 953076, or you can email firstname.lastname@example.org

 A village contact is Paul & Tricia Steggles 01386 882049, or you can email email@example.com

 You can see the latest COVID-19 information from the Church of England on this link, including that in respect to baptisms, weddings and funerals ...

-Our benefice of four churches has been holding a short service on Zoom at 9.30 am on Sunday mornings.
-This is currently suspended as all four churches are now open for services.
-Please email email@example.com if you wish to join us should the Zoom services resume.
+Our benefice of four churches sometimes holds a short service on Zoom on Sunday mornings.
+The next scheduled service is at 10 am on Sunday 17 January.
+Please email firstname.lastname@example.org if you wish to join us.

 Streamed services are available from our sister church in Winchcombe by following a link on their home page.

 “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength . . .
 Love your neighbour as yourself.
 There is no commandment greater than these.”